 Bio

-My commentary on policymaking, political economy and the politics of work has been widely featured and covered in media outlets including the Guardian, the Times, the Economist and the Financial Times.
-I have collaborated with organisations across the private, public and third sectors, including multinational corporations, local authorities, trades unions, government agencies, SMEs, social enterprises, think-tanks, pressure groups and policymakers.
+My commentary on policymaking, political economy and the politics of work has been frequently featured and covered in media including the Guardian, the Times, the Economist and the Financial Times.
+I regularly collaborate with and consult for companies, organisations and other actors across the public and private sectors, including large corporations, local authorities, trade unions, business associations, thinktanks and politicians.

 You can find out more about me and my story in this recent profile published to celebrate 20 years of the University of Exeter’s campus in Penryn, Cornwall.